Camera Buying Guide

 Any Full frame sensor camera body + Any 90-105mm 1:1 macro lens

-Buying from scratch: If you require a complete setup, we recommend our latest mirrorless camera body and lens combinations listed below.
-Choose according to your budget and brand preference.
-Mirrorless camera bodies can also be used with existing macro lenses using an adapter which must be purchased separately.
+If you're starting from scratch, we recommend our latest mirrorless camera body and lens combinations listed below.
+Choose based on your budget and brand preference.
+Mirrorless camera bodies are also compatible with existing macro lenses via an adapter (sold separately).

 F:OCUS TOP 4